gardener-attic/component-spec/doc/proposal/05-component-repository-oci.md

 # OCI Component Repository

-This section describes an implementation of a Component Repository which stores component descriptors in an OCI image registry.
+This chapter describes an implementation of a Component Repository which stores component descriptors in an OCI image registry.
 We call this implementation *OCI Component Repository*.

 An OCI component repository is defined by a *base URL*.
 This URL must refer to an OCI image registry or a path into it.
-Every component descriptor in the repository is stored in the OCI image registry in an OCI artifact.
+Component descriptors can be stored here as OCI artifacts.
 The name of the artifact is derived from the base URL, the component name, and component version:

 ```text
 <base URL>/component-descriptors/<component name>:<component version>
 ```

-If the resources of a component descriptor reference local OCI blobs, then these blobs are stored in the same OCI artifact as the component descriptor.
-The artifact consists of a manifest, a config, and an array of layers.
-The component descriptor is the first layer.
-The local OCI blobs are stored in the other layers.
+A component descriptor can reference resources of type `localOciBlob`.
+These resources are stored as blobs in the same OCI artifact as the component descriptor.
+The artifact is the structured as follows.
+It consists of a manifest, a config, and an array of layers.
+The component descriptor is the first layer, and the local OCI blobs are stored in the other layers.

 ![images/component-artifact.png](images/component-artifact.png)

+The component descriptor and its local OCI blobs can be accessed via the OCI blobs endpoint of the repository.
+To get a layer via the OCI blobs endpoint one needs to know the digest of this layer.

+The digest of the component descriptor layer can be found in two ways.
+It is the first layer in the manifest.
-The config of the artifact contains a reference to the component descriptor layer, as shown in the following example of a config.json:
+In addition, the config of the artifact contains a reference to the component descriptor layer, as shown in the following example of a config.json:

 ```json
 {